 What You Need to Know About Workplace Retaliation

-Posted on behalf of Gordon & Partners on Jan 07, 2019 in Employment Law
+Posted on behalf of Gordon & Partners on Jan 07, 2019 in Other

 All employees have certain rights in the workplace, such as the right to privacy, to be free from discrimination or harassment, and the right to fair wages.
 Employment law also protects employees from being retaliated against.
 However, employees may still be punished by their employers for asserting their rights.
 When employees file complaints, either internally or to an outside agency like the Equal Employment Opportunity Commission (EEOC), it is illegal for their employers to take adverse action against them.